henock/family-dashboard/README.md

 # Family dashboard

-A simple web based dashboard - making API calls to other systems and displaying the results.
+A simple web based dashboard - making API calls to other systems and displaying the results (weather, our commute and todo list).

 > **SECURITY NOTE**
 >